desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

   // Id of the post for which the request will be cancelled uint64 post_id = 2;

-  // Address of the sender who is cancelling the request string sender = 3;
+  // Address of the transfer request sender string sender = 3;
 }
 // MsgCancelPostOwnerTransferResponse defines the Msg/CancelPostOwnerTransfer response type